 "Indeed, we must."

 John and William exchanged a sombre look, knowing full well what they were likely to find next door.
-“Do you have a spade, William?”
+"Do you have a shovel at hand, William?"

 "Then we must do what we can."